-After laying out many of the divine qualities and attributes of the coming Messiah, (or Christ in Greek), the prophet Isaiah begins to tell us that this Servant King must also experience extreme suffering on our behalf.
+After laying out many of the divine and wonderful qualities and attributes of the coming Messiah, or Christ in Greek, the prophet Isaiah now begins to tell us that this Servant King must also experience extreme suffering, which will be done on our behalf, to atone for our transgressions.
+Isaiah wrote these prophecies down many centuries before the birth of Jesus.

 4 Surely He has borne our griefs